Yahlly21/DL/README.md

 4. Model_Selection_Dash_App.ipynb: A Dash app that helps in model selection using a utility function formulated in the project.

-5. Pruning_Albert.ipynb: Prunes the Albert model to reduce its size.

 6. Pruning_Roberta.ipynb: Prunes the Roberta model.

-7. Quantization_Albert.ipynb: Quantizes the Albert model to make it smaller and more efficient.

 8. Quantization_Roberta.ipynb: Quantizes the Roberta model.